 The Spirit of God striving with sinful hearts is not something isolated to the New Testament.
 The Spirit of God bringing about the conviction of sin is not something isolated to the New Testament.
 I believe the work of conviction the Spirit has been doing ever since sin entered into the world.

 I'm going to close with one illustration.
-John 3, John 3, now in John 3, I want you to get this, you know, you've already gone past that middle part of your Bible that says you're in the New Testament by the time you get to John.
-But you're not yet in the new covenant, are you ready for that?
+John 3, John 3.
+Now in John 3, I want you to get this.
+You've already gone past that middle part of your Bible that says you're in the New Testament by the time you get to John.
+But you're not yet in the New Covenant, are you ready for that?
 Because Jesus hasn't died yet and He hasn't been raised yet and the Holy Spirit hasn't come yet.
 So what we've got here, folks, is an Old Testament conversation between Jesus and a Jewish ruler by the name of Nicodemus.
 And the terms of this conversation do not connect with the cross and the resurrection and the coming of the Holy Spirit at Pentecost because it hasn't happened yet.

 So this man comes to Jesus in the night and he wants to know how to get into the Kingdom of God.
 He's not asking how he can join the local church.
 He wants to know how to get into the Kingdom.
-And in verse 3 Jesus said to him, "Truly, truly I say to you, unless one is...what?...born again he can't see the Kingdom of God."
+And in verse 3 Jesus said to him, "Truly, truly I say to you, unless one is,” What? “born again he can't see the Kingdom of God."
 You've got to be transformed.
-Now is that some...is that some new covenant truth?
+Now is that some New Covenant truth?
 No. That's a standard answer for a Jew living before the cross about what happens if you're going to enter the Kingdom.
 You've got to be regenerated.
 You've got to be transformed or you're not going to see the Kingdom of God.
-It isn't just for people who have a declared righteousness, it's for people who have been regenerated, who have a new life principle in them.
+It isn't just for people who have a declared righteousness; it's for people who have been regenerated, who have a new life principle in them.

 Now here's a wonderful picture of Old Testament witnessing, telling a man he needed to be purified from his sins and regenerated by the Holy Spirit.
 That's Old Testament conversion.
 That's what that is.
 The evidence is that the Spirit of God convicts.
 The Spirit of God forces the sinner to see his sin.
-The Spirit of God then when faith...when the Spirit of God produces faith in an Old Testament saint, he regenerates that saint and he takes whatever that individual was and makes him in to a lover of God who loves the truth and loves the Law and wants to obey and wants to please and wants to worship and wants to serve, and all those wants are reflective of that regenerating work of the Holy Spirit.
+The Spirit of God then when faith – when the Spirit of God produces faith in an Old Testament saint, He regenerates that saint.
+And He takes whatever that individual was and makes him in to a lover of God who loves the truth and loves the Law and wants to obey and wants to please and wants to worship and wants to serve.
+And all those wants are reflective of that regenerating work of the Holy Spirit.

 Well, that's just maybe a third of the way into that point about what the Holy Spirit does.
-I've got a lot more to say but that will be next week.
-Let's pray.
+I've got a lot more to say, but that will be next week.